Product Discovery: Start a Little Slower, Ship Much Faster

 Setting the Rails Early

 Before diving into design and build, we pause—not to write a 200-page spec, but to set the rails the product will run on.
+This is what a product discovery phase looks like in practice:

 1. Who does the product truly serve, and what must be effortless?